 In this role, your company’s sales metrics aren’t the only concern.
 You’re working to make sure that your end client sees continued growth and success.

-With a key account management framework, you can develop a process that extends beyond the basic renewals and possible
+With a key account management framework, you can develop a process that extends beyond the basic renewals and possible opportunities to upsell

 Instead, you’re concentrating on a true partnership between companies so that your team works as an extension of the client’s own IT Department.